-In the Security Target [6] and [9], section 7.3 provides a list of the TOE's cryptographic mechanisms.
-Any Cryptographic Functionality that is marked in column 'Security Level above 100 Bits' in section 7.3 with 'no', achieves a security level of lower than 100 Bits (in general context).
+The public Security Target [9] (table 17 therein) provides a table detailing the available cryptographic functionality.
+Any Cryptographic Functionality therein, that is marked as 'Security Level above 100 Bits', achieves a security level of at least 100 Bits (in general context).